 Research Areas: Search for a faculty member based on a particular area of interest within the field of Biology

-Hopkins Marine Station: Click on the "Faculty" link at the top of the page.
+Hopkins Marine Station: Click on the "People" drop down menu and select the "Faculty" link.
 This site is specific to Biology faculty housed at the Marine Station.

 Community Academic Profiles: This site allows you to search for faculty labs in the Stanford School of Medicine.
 You can search by name, department, or even keyword.
 This is a useful tool if you know generally what area of research you would like to pursue, but are unsure of a specific lab that does what interests you.